tgm-team/tgm/docs/tutorials/hook_tutorial.md

 hm.register('test', TGBNegativeEdgeSamplerHook(neg_sampler, split_mode='test'))
 ```

-To avoid repeated code appearing in every script, this procedure can be encapsulated in a function and registered through `RecipeRegistry` as follows:
+To minimize boilerplate and avoid accidental typos in this setup process, this procedure can be encapsulated in a function and registered through `RecipeRegistry` as follows:

 ```python
 @RecipeRegistry.register(RECIPE_TGB_LINK_PRED)